Alex Davies-Jones

-Alexandra Davies-Jones (born 5 April 1989) is a Welsh politician serving as Member of Parliament (MP) for Pontypridd since 2019.
-A member of the Labour Party, she is Shadow Minister for Digital, Culture, Media and Sport.
+Alexandra Davies-Jones (born 5 April 1989) is a Welsh Labour Party politician who has been the Member of Parliament (MP) for Pontypridd since 2019.
+She has served as Parliamentary Under-Secretary of State for Victims since July 2024.
+She previously served as Shadow Minister for Domestic Violence and Safeguarding from November 2023 to July 2024.

 Early life and education

-Davies was born in Church Village in South Wales.
+Alexandra Davies was born on 5 April 1989 in Church Village.
 She is the daughter of a miner, stating that she was "brought up on the values of socialism".
-She attended Tonyrefail Primary School, Tonyrefail Comprehensive School and graduated from Cardiff University with a joint honours degree in Law and Politics.
+She attended Tonyrefail Primary School, Tonyrefail Comprehensive School and graduated from Cardiff University with a joint honours degree in law and politics.

-Career
+Political career

 Davies-Jones was a youth representative for the Labour Party, Co-operative Party, and the trade union Unite the Union.

-She began her career a researcher in the House of Commons and the National Assembly for Wales.
+She began her career as a researcher in the House of Commons and the National Assembly for Wales.
 Davies-Jones was a Regional Development Consultant for the Electoral Reform Society from 2010 to 2011.
 She then worked as a communications and press officer for Wales and the West Midlands at the Royal Institute of Chartered Surveyors from 2013 to 2015.
 She worked for the non-profit Dwr Cymru Welsh Water as a regional communications director and then a community engagement manager from 2015 to 2019.

-Davies-Jones was elected as a councillor for Tonyrefail Community Council in 2012, at the age of 23, and for Rhondda Cynon Taf Council in 2017.
+Davies-Jones was elected as a community councillor for Tonyrefail and District Community Council in 2012, at the age of 23, sitting alongside her father and husband who both were community councillors.
+In 2017 she was elected as a county councillor for the ward of Tonyrefail West on Rhondda Cynon Taf Council.

-Davies-Jones was elected as MP for Pontypridd at the 2019 United Kingdom general election.
-She successfully retained the seat for the Labour Party, albeit with the vote share falling by nearly 11 percentage points since the previous election in 2017.
-She is the first female MP to represent Pontrypridd its creation in 1918.

-Davies-Jones has chosen to retain her positions as county borough councillor for the ward of Tonyrefail West and as community councillor for Tonyrefail Community Council, in addition to her role as a Member of Parliament.

-She is a member of the Chartered Institute of Public Relations.

-On 24 January 2023, Commons Standards Commissioner Daniel Greenberg launched an inquiry into whether Davies-Jones broke the MPs' Code of Conduct with "paid advocacy".
-She had taken a trip to Tokyo, valued at nearly £3,000 and paid for by the British Council, the previous Autumn.
+Following Owen Smith's announcement that he would not seek re-election, having previously mounted an unsuccessful 2016 Labour Party leadership challenge against Jeremy Corbyn, Davies-Jones was selected as the Labour candidate for Pontypridd in 2019.